 The best part of Disney+ is that it is ridiculously easy to sign up for the service whether you're at your desktop computer or on the go with your phone.
 Unfortunately, as it stands right now, there is no Disney+ free trial available, but the low monthly cost makes it cheap to sign up and try it out.

 - Costa Rica

 In addition to the countries listed above, Disney plans to launch Disney+ globally in dozens of other countries over the next two years.
 Disney+ most recently rolled out in Eastern Europe during the first half of 2021, with the streaming service scheduled to launch in East Asia during the second half of 2021 and into 2022.

 What devices support Disney Plus?

-Disney+ is available on quite a few devices at launch, but it's not as universally available as Netflix — yet.
-Whether you're on a phone, laptop, TV or gaming console built in the last 3 years, chances are Disney+ is available right now or will be available soon.
+Disney+ was available on quite a few devices at launch, but it's not as universally available as Netflix — yet.
+Whether you're on a phone, laptop, TV, or gaming console built in the last 3 years, chances are Disney+ is available right now or will be available soon.

 iPhone and Android devices

 Disney+ is available on Android phones and tablets, as well as Apple iPhones and iPads.
 The benefit of using Disney+ on a phone or tablet rather than watching on a smart TV is that on these devices, you can download videos for offline playback, which is something you can do on up to 10 devices per Disney+ account, meaning everyone on the plan can keep a few videos downloaded in case of emergencies like being trapped on a Wi-Fi-less flight.